KSD-CO/rust-mcp/README.md

 ### Raw JSON handler

-When you need direct access to the arguments object:
+For cases where you need direct access to the arguments object:

 ```rust
 .tool(